civicdata/governance-docs/cda-gov.md

 1. Books and Records
 The Core Membership shall keep correct and complete books and records of account and shall keep minutes of the proceedings of all meetings, a record of all actions taken by its members without a meeting, and a record of all actions taken by any subcore members.
 In addition, the Core Membership shall keep a copy of these Bylaws as amended to date.
-Account Management
-Current members of leadership will share any Civic Data Alliance account login details that are pertinent to their roles, with newly elected officials immediately, with one week maximum, of the close of the election process.
-All elected members will have admin-level access to any accounts that are pertinent to their roles used in running the organization.
-Departing members of leadership will hand-off all documents, working files, account credentials, contacts, and automatically forward all communications that impact the organization immediately on notification to their successor.
-If their current role is not being filled for any reason or they are stepping down from their role, the departing member of leadership will forward all communication including the above information with the rest of the current elected members.
-All elected members of leadership are expected to immediately record any password changes in a location shared with the rest of the leadership team so as to maintain continued access.
-During a leadership transition, departing members of the leadership core member will have their access removed from leadership accounts by MGO within one week of the election close.

 2. Fiscal Year
 The fiscal year of the corporation shall be from January 1 to December 31 of each year.